xmrsaifx/Recovery-Protocol/README.md

 ---

+## Frontend Playground
+- Navigate to `frontend/` for a Vite + React implementation of the owner, beneficiary, and claim consoles.
+- Copy `.env.example` to `.env.local`, add `VITE_LIFEKEY_PROXY`, RPC URL, and chain id, then run `npm install` followed by `npm run dev`.
+- The app bundles the contract ABI (see `src/assets/abi`) and uses wagmi/viem for on-chain reads, writes, and live event updates.

+---

 ## Roadmap
 1. **Prototype Smart Contract** → implement basic recovery workflow.
 2. **Security Audit & Testing** → fuzzing, formal verification, simulations.